bazelbuild/bazel-website/designs/_posts/2016-09-30-repository-cache.md

 tool’s caching strategy, but that is not in the scope of this design.
 - Human-readable cache layouts.
 Simplifies inspection of cache content.
 - Garbage collection / cache cleanup of non-referenced cache content.
-- Using a remote filesystem as cache (NFS, ssh-fuse, etc)
+- Using a remote filesystem as cache (NFS, ssh-fuse, and so on).
 - Cache invalidation

 ## Implementation plan

 1. Implement a new command line option: `--experimental_repository_cache` that takes in a string argument, which is the path of the directory.
 This path will be used directly in BazelRepositoryModule#handleOptions.
 There is no default value for this option; the user will need to provide an absolute path.
   a.
 Acts as a feature gate until the feature is ready to become a default behavior, after which it’ll will be used to specify custom